liufengyun/lctes22-artifact/README.md

 The method `Controller.test` performs the following steps:

-- Use the assembler to translate the test into machine code.
+1. Use the assembler to translate the test into machine code.
-- Contruct an instance of the microcontroller with the machine code in the ROM for instructions.
+2. Contruct an instance of the microcontroller with the machine code in the ROM for instructions.
-- Create a circuit simulator for the microcontroller.
+3. Create a circuit simulator for the microcontroller.
-- Drive the simulator bus with a simulated memory.
+4. Drive the simulator bus with a simulated memory.
-- Accumulate all memory stores to address 0.
+5. Accumulate all memory stores to address 0.
-- When program finishes or maximum iteration reached, return the accumulated writes to address 0.
+6. When program finishes or maximum iterations reached, return the accumulated writes to address 0.

 You can play with other assembly files located under `asm/`.